How Long is Too Long to Leave A Dog Alone?

 Telecommuting is more popular than ever as technology makes it easy for folks to perform their professional tasks from a home office.

-Bring your dog to work with you.
 Obviously, not everyone is in a position to do this.
 I frequently work with clients to treat their dog’s separation anxiety, and this suggestion is almost always met with an immediate negative response, “No way, I can’t do that.”
 However, it turns out that sometimes, it is possible.

 Unless you’ve actually looked into it by communicating directly with the person who’s in the position to say yes or no, hold off before crossing the idea off your list of possible solutions.
 It may seem unlikely, but you may be very pleasantly surprised!